 The Local Authority’s Special Needs panel, taking into account a child’s statement of special educational needs, the Code of Practice, parental preference and the views of the Headteacher and governors, make decisions regarding the placement of pupils to Clarendon.

-Pupils due to begin in September will be invited to attend an afternoon in school in June to meet their new classmates and teachers.
-There are usually between nine and 13 pupils in each class, though we also have three specialist classes for six to eight pupils with more complex needs and that require a higher staff ratio.
+Pupils due to begin in September will usually be invited to a number of transition days in June and July to meet their new classmates and teachers.
+There are usually between 10 and 13 pupils in each class, though our youngest class at the Primary Centre (usually reception/Yr1) is limited to 8 children.

 "I warmly encourage you to visit us, with your child, to see what we have to offer and to speak with me, my colleagues and especially the pupils at Clarendon"